-Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 14 million (2021: EUR 10 million).
-The materiality is determined with reference to a benchmark of Total Assets (0.8%).
+Based on our professional judgement we determined the materiality for the financial statements as a whole at EUR 14 million (2022: EUR 14 million).
+The materiality is determined with reference to the relevant benchmark of Total Assets (0.8%).
 We consider Total Assets as the most appropriate benchmark due to the finance nature of the Company's activities.
-Materiality significantly changed compared to last year due to the increase in the benchmark of Total Assets as a result of the increase in receivables from group undertakings during the year.
 We have also taken into account misstatements and/or possible misstatements that in our opinion are material for the users of the financial statements for qualitative reasons.

-We agreed with the Board of Directors that misstatements identified during our audit in excess of EUR 0.7 million (2021: EUR 0.5 million) would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.
+We agreed with the Board of Directors that misstatements identified during our audit in excess of EUR 0.7 million (2022: EUR 0.7 million) would be reported to them, as well as smaller misstatements that in our view must be reported on qualitative grounds.